 About my bill

-What changes can I expect to see on my bill?
+What changes can I expect to see on my electricity bill?

 You will still receive ONE bill from CMP or Emera Maine.
 The only difference will be that “Electricity Maine” will show up in place of “Standard Offer Service” on the supply section of your bill.
 In the case that your account becomes delinquent, you may be contacted directly by Electricity Maine to discuss payment options.

-How long before I see Electricity Maine on by utility bill?
+How long before I see Electricity Maine on by electricity bill?

 After completing your enrollment with Electricity Maine, service commencement may vary depending on your utility’s enrollment requirements and your specific meter reading schedule.
 The good news is because you pay for your power after it has been used, you will be experiencing our competitive rate even before you see “Electricity Maine” on your bill.

 If I am on a plan with CMP or Emera Maine, such as a budget plan, payment plan, energy efficient plan, or HEAP, can I still sign up with Electricity Maine?